In honour of the event, we have launched our World’s Sweatiest Person contest, and will be featuring exclusive informative content on our blog!

 Hyperhidrosis is a highly treatable condition.
 Several treatment options for hyperhidrosis exist, including iontophoresis, antiperspirants, botulinum toxin injections, prescription medications, microwave thermolysis, and surgical procedures.

 Iontophoresis is a safe and effective way to treat hyperhidrosis.
 It is a natural, non-invasive, needle-free, and drug-free treatment option that can provide weeks of dryness.

 Dermadry’s website is also a great resource for those who want to learn everything there is to know about, sweat, hyperhidrosis, and how to treat it!
 Additionally, you can check out Dermadry as a treatment option below!

 Our most popular all-in-one solution for those seeking long-lasting dryness in their hands, feet, and underarms.

 Hands & Feet

-Excel in social and professional situations and get all-day comfort in the shoes of your choice with Dermadry Hands & Feet.
+Be confident in any situation and get day-long comfort in the footwear of your choice with Dermadry Hands & Feet.